sandstorm-io/sandstorm/docs/administering/backups.md

     cp -a /opt/sandstorm $HOME/sandstorm-snapshot-from-$(date -I)

-Alternatively one can make a backup using tar
+Alternatively, one can make a backup using tar.

     tar -cf $HOME/sandstorm-snapshot-from-$(date -I).tar /opt/sandstorm

 Then restart Sandstorm to end the interruption:

     sudo service start sandstorm

+This guide uses `$(date -I)`, which is a way to embed the current date into a filename, in a format such as `2005-10-30`.

 ### To restore a Sandstorm server backup